Whistle Stop Tour: Asian, European, Latin & American Cuisines

-Romantic Places For Dinner in Astoria, LIC, Sunnyside, Woodside & Jackson Heights
+Romantic Restaurants For Dinner in Astoria, LIC, Sunnyside, Woodside, Jackson Heights & Flushing

 It's generally hard to make restaurant reservations on short notice at a romantic Queens restaurant on Valentine's Day, and sometimes it's difficult to make them for the weekend of Valentine's Day.
 So if you're thinking about doing something this Valentine's Day for dinner in Astoria, LIC, Jackson Heights, Sunnyside, Woodside or Flushing; it's best to do your research early, and call a week or at least a few days ahead to make the reservations.

-Valentine's Day History - Romantic Restaurants In Queens
+Valentine's Day Brief History - Queens Romantic V Day Restaurants

 The origins of Valentine's Day are not well documented.
 It's believed to have been named after Saint Valentine who was apparently a Catholic martyr who died over 1500 years ago.
 Today the holiday is not associated with religion so much as flowers, candies, cards and romantic dinners.
 And the holiday spokesperson is now Cupid, a Roman god of desire, and quite a mischief maker.

-Click this link to view a brief guide of Valentine's Day restaurants in Queens 2018 where you will find links to Queens restaurants we've reviewed.
 The restaurants we've reviewed include a mix of high, medium and budget priced restaurants that are spread throughout the borough and offer a large variety of ethnic cuisines.
+Click this link to view a brief guide of Valentine's Day restaurants in Queens / V Day events & romantic restaurants Queens NYC where you will find links to Queens restaurants we've reviewed.
 Enjoy.

 Woodside & Sunnyside Restaurants Archive